|

 The website is www.hundredparishes.org.uk and it has just had a major update, which includes amongst other things an index which gives access to the many interesting articles that the society has produced since it was started.

 An article is produced each month with news or information of interest to the area.
-A recent article is about History of Brewing inthe 100 Parishes.
-This describes how and why brewing started and what evidence still remains.
+A recent article is about History of Farmland Ponds in the 100 Parishes.
+This describes how farming practices over the years have affected ponds.

 The website is www.hundredparishes.org.uk and it has recently had a major update, which includes amongst other things an index which gives access to the many interesting articles that the society has produced since it was started.